-Healthy People 2020 - Statement of national health objectives designed to identify the most significant preventable threats to health and to establish national goals to reduce these threats.
+Healthy People 2030 - From the US Department of Health and Human Services, Healthy People sets data-driven national health objectives designed to identify the most significant preventable threats to health and to establish national goals to reduce these threats.

 Medlineplus - Information on over 700 health topics written at a layperson's level; medical dictionary; drug information

 National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) - Research and health information on diseases of the kidneys and digestive system.